Flea Control in Dogs

 • adulticide sprays for use in the house

 • sprays containing IGRs for use in the house

 • insecticides applied by professional pest control companies

-Flea eggs and pupae are extremely tough and resistant to the effects of insecticides.
+Flea eggs and pupae are very tough and resistant to insecticides.
 To remove eggs, as well as dead fleas, your pet's bedding should be washed in hot water or replaced.
 Regular and thorough vacuuming of your carpets, floors, and soft furnishings can remove a large number of flea eggs, larvae, and pupae.
 You will need to throw away the vacuum bag to prevent eggs and larvae from developing inside the vacuum cleaner.
 Vacuuming prior to the application of a spray is helpful because the vibrations will encourage newly developed fleas to emerge from pupae, which will then be killed by the insecticide.